 ALSO READUS destroyer in collision off Singapore, rescue efforts Ten sailors missing after US destroyer collision off Singapore Remains found on US warship that collided off Singapore: US Trump nominates John Huntsman as US Ambassador to Russia World's oldest philately company that sold Gandhi stamp for

+McCain collided with a tanker near the Singapore Strait, tearing a gaping hole in the ship's hull, and flooding it with water.
+Ten US sailors were found dead inside flooded compartments after the collision, the latest accident involving an American warship in Asian waters.
 The waters around Singapore are some of the busiest in the world, with huge numbers of cargo vessels plying the trade routes between Asia and Europe.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)